Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Joint Optimizations of FA-Assisted NTNs

 \subsection{FA-Assisted Mobile UAV Networks}

 Mobile UAV networks can provide a broader optimization space but result in more complex system models and variable coupling, including FA positions, beamforming vectors, power allocations and the positions of the UAVs.
 In \cite{94}, Tang et al. assumed that an FA-assisted UAV base station can adjust its altitude in vertical height, and design a three-variable AO algorithm to optimize the UAV altitude, FA positions, and beamforming vectors to reduce inter-user interference.
 In addition to reducing distance-dependent path loss, UAV altitude and FA positions are designed to enhance phase-sensitive beamforming.
-In \cite{95}, Mao et al. targeted the uncertainty in AoD caused by UAV jitter and proposed a robust framework assisted by FAs for multiuser-downlink transmission to maximize the minimum rate.
+In \cite{21-n}, Mao et al. targeted the uncertainty in AoD caused by UAV jitter and proposed a robust framework assisted by FAs for multiuser-downlink transmission to maximize the minimum rate.
 The approach consists of two stages: first, iteratively optimizing the deployment position and power under ideal beam patterns; then, combining cutting-set with Successive Convex Approximation (SCA) to iteratively optimize the beamforming and FA positions.
+In \cite{95-n}, Liu et al. studied a 6DMA-assisted UAV relaying system and jointly optimized the UAV placement, 6DMA rotation angles, and beamforming to maximize the minimum received SNR across users.
+They develop an AO framework combining SCA with multidimensional search, and incorporate Gibbs sampling to mitigate convergence to poor local optima.
 Considering the potential of FA-assisted UAV swarms, Lu et al. in \cite{96} integrated FAs into a UAV swarm for a two-level FA system, where each UAV has a local FA array and the swarm collaborates to form a large-scale distributed FA system.
 The SCA algorithm is used to alternately optimize the UAV positions, the FA local position, and the receive beamforming for the minimum rate maximization.
-When operating as a terminal in a large-scale cellular network, UAVs can jointly optimize FAs and UAV positions to maximize the SINR at each available base station \cite{18}.
+When operating as a terminal in a large-scale cellular network, UAVs can jointly optimize 6DMA positions and rotations, as well as UAV positions to maximize the SINR at each available base station \cite{18}.
 After obtaining the maximum SINR from all accessible base stations, the UAV may select the optimal base station with the highest SINR for communication, thus mitigating multi-cell interference.